joshuaalley/joshuaalley.github.io/index.md

 I received a Ph.D. from Texas A&M University in August 2020, and hold a bachelor of arts from Gettysburg College (2015).

-Together with Rosella Capella Zielinski, Kaija Schilde, Alexander Kirss and Ben Fordham, I am co-organizing an online workship series in the Political Economy of Security.
+Together with Rosella Capella Zielinski, Kaija Schilde, Ben Fordham and Mark Wilson, I am co-organizing an online workship series in the Political Economy of Security.
 The workshop gives scholars opportunities to receive constructive feedback and discuss bridging the nexus of political economy and security.
 You can find the workshop schedule [here](http://www.bu.edu/pardeeschool/research/project-on-the-political-economy-of-security/).